UCI-GDIM31/class-activities-gavindg/README.md

 depending on your whether your _target moves, you may want to call SetDestination occasionally in Update()!
 In my case, I am targetting the red mushroom, which does not move and as such can be set only once.

+### W6
+#### Activity 1: Class resource guide
+My team did not really assign teams, instead we collectively went through all of the class resources and collaboratively added to the doc where each topic/concept was found.
+Here is the finished document: [link](https://docs.google.com/document/d/1I9v9DLgH_h1Npt-SvcE6Rrcdn8rclMwmf5H-zmU4f14/edit?tab=t.0)
+#### Activity 2: Pair Programming
+Plan for creating the BatW6 class:
+1. First, I viewed the videos of the completed bats to verify what behavior we want the bats to have.
+2. I need to write a script that extends MonoBehaviour to add it to a GameObject as a Component.
+3. The class needs a member variable `_speed`, which is tunable in the inspector.
+It also needs a reference to the player's position.
+I'm not sure how the bats are spawned yet, but assuming they are statically created (e.g. in the Unity editor and not thru scripting), I could probably just have a private serialized `_player` GameObject variable.
+4. The class needs a public function to enable/disable the bat, used by BatManager.
+This can be done in one method which takes a boolean parameter, which I will call `SetBatChasing()`.
+5. The class will need a Start() method during testing, but will actually not need one in the final version.
+6. The class will need an Update() method to make the bat move towards the player every frame.
+It will need to use Time.deltaTime to move towards the player independant of the user's FPS
+7. The class will need an OnTriggerEnter callback defined to display the cheeky message when the bat collides with the player.
+This means we will also need some member variables to hold the text that will be displayed to the user, which will probably be serialized private string variables.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727